-A few weeks ago I posted this image on Instagram inspired by my Kombucha gingeraide juice.
+A few weeks ago I posted this inspirational image on Instagram inspired by my Kombucha gingeraide.
 After thinking on it for a few weeks because that’s what I do, overthink, I came to the realization that I don’t actually want to redo anything.
 Instead, I want to renew.
 And here’s why.

 Redoing something means that it either went wrong or didn’t go the way you originally intended.
 That also means you had a right and a wrong story around what you were trying to create, which leads to the ever-present “I failed,” “I’m not enough,” “why me?” thoughts we all have.